-(See Appendices A-F for individual school/college history - description.)
+(See Appendices A-C for individual school/college history - description.)

 A.T.
 Still University of Health Sciences, established by Andrew Taylor Still, DO, in 1892, began as the founding college of osteopathic medicine.
-ATSU has grown from a single-discipline school on one campus in Kirksville, Missouri, to a multidiscipline health sciences university with six schools offering 23 health profession programs on two campuses in Kirksville and Mesa, Arizona, as well as a virtual campus.
+ATSU has grown from a single-discipline school on one campus in Kirksville, Missouri, to a multidiscipline health sciences university with seven schools offering 51 health profession programs on three campuses in Kirksville, Mesa, Arizona, and Santa Maria, California, as well as a virtual campus.

-For over 125 years, ATSU has instilled within students the compassion, experience, and knowledge required to address the whole person and shape healthcare in communities where needs are greatest.
+For over 130 years, ATSU has instilled within students the compassion, experience, and knowledge required to address the whole person and shape healthcare in communities where needs are greatest.
 Inspired to influence whole person healthcare - body, mind, and spirit - ATSU graduates contribute to the future of integrated care while also leading in the communities they serve.

 ATSU's first school, the Kirksville College of Osteopathic Medicine (KCOM), is the founding college of osteopathic medicine.
 In 1995, the Arizona School of Health Sciences (ASHS) was added, creating a second campus in Arizona.
 The online School of Health Management was established in 1999 on the Missouri campus, followed by the Arizona School of Dentistry & Oral Health (ASDOH) in 2003 and the School of Osteopathic Medicine in Arizona (SOMA) in 2006 - both on the Arizona campus.
 ATSU's sixth school, the Missouri School of Dentistry & Oral Health (MOSDOH), was established in 2012 on the Missouri campus.
 In 2014, the School of Health Management was renamed the College of Graduate Health Studies as ATSU combined all non-discipline specific online health studies programs within a single entity.
+The College for Healthy Communities, located in Santa Maria, California, opened its doors in 2021, becoming ATSU's seventh school.